BaselLaserMouse/ast_model/docs/model.md

 coefficient (constrained between 0 and 1 for the ROI and fixed to 1 for the surround), and $\sigma^2$ determines the scale of the two distributions.

-The factor $N$ was set to 40, the typical ratio of the areas of surround and ROI masks.
-The ASt distribution has different degrees of freedom $\nu_1$ and
+The factor $N$ corresponds to the ratio of the areas of surround and ROI masks.
-$\nu_2$ for its left and right tails.
+The ASt distribution has different degrees of freedom $\nu_1$ and $\nu_2$ for its left and right tails.
 We set $\nu_1=30$ and $\nu_2=1$, such that the left tail was approximately Gaussian, while the right tail resembled the Cauchy distribution.
 Thus the model allows for large positive but not negative deviations, consistent with the nature of calcium fluorescence signals.

+The following figure represents the corresponding probabilistic graphical model, gray nodes indicating observed variables and white nodes latent variables.

 \begin{tikzpicture}
     \node[latent] (sigma_z) {$s$};